-4 The diagnostic or therapeutic benefit that medical exposures are expected to yield may not necessarily be to the person exposed.
-For patients, this is clearly the case, but for exposures in biomedical research the benefit is expected to be for biomedical sciences and for future health care.
+6 The diagnostic or therapeutic benefit that medical exposures are expected to yield may not necessarily be to the person exposed.
+For patients, this is clearly the case, but for exposures in biomedical research the benefit is expected to be for biomedical sciences and for future healthcare.
 Similarly, the benefit for carers and comforters might be, for example, the successful performance of a diagnostic procedure on a child.

-- The Responsible Person must have processes in place to ensure that relevant national5 or international referral guidelines and any requirements of the relevant regulatory authority are taken into account for the justification of the diagnostic medical exposure of an individual patient in a radiological procedure. - The Responsible Person must ensure that no radiological procedures are performed as part of a health screening program for asymptomatic populations, unless the procedures have been justified by the health authority in conjunction with appropriate professional bodies and approved by the relevant regulatory authority, as appropriate. - 3.2.6 The Responsible Person must ensure that any radiological procedure on an asymptomatic individual that is intended to be performed for the early detection of disease, but not as part of an approved health screening program, is specifically justified for that individual by the radiological medical practitioner and the referrer, in accordance with the guidelines of relevant professional bodies or the health authority.
-As part of this process, the individual must be informed in advance of the expected benefits, risks and limitations of the radiological procedure. - 3.2.7 The Responsible Person must ensure that medical exposure of volunteers as part of a program of biomedical research is conducted only if it has been approved by a human research ethics committee, in accordance with the requirements of the Code of Practice for the Exposure of Humans to Ionizing Radiation for Research Purposes (RPS 8), and with the National Statement on Ethical Conduct in Human Research (2007) and its updates, and the radiological procedure is conducted in accordance with any conditions of that approval including any dose constraints that may be specified (as required for implementation in clause 3.2.21), and subject to applicable national or local regulations.
+- 3.2.3 The Responsible Person must have processes in place to ensure that the justification of medical exposure for an individual patient is carried out by means of communication between the radiological medical practitioner and the referrer, as appropriate, with account taken, in particular for patients who are pregnant or breastfeeding or are paediatric, of: - a. the appropriateness of the request - b. the urgency of the radiological procedure - c. the characteristics of the medical exposure - d. the characteristics of the individual patient - e. relevant information from the patient's medical history, including previous radiological procedures. - 3.2.4 The Responsible Person must have processes in place to ensure that relevant referral7 guidelines endorsed by the relevant professional body or the relevant regulatory authority are taken into account for the justification of the diagnostic medical exposure of an individual patient in a radiological procedure. - 3.2.5 The Responsible Person must ensure that no radiological procedures are performed as part of a health screening program for asymptomatic populations, unless the procedures have been justified by the health authority in conjunction with appropriate professional bodies and approved by the relevant regulatory authority, as appropriate. - 3.2.6 The Responsible Person must ensure that medical exposure of volunteers as part of a program of biomedical research is conducted only if it has been approved by a Human Research Ethics Committee, in accordance with the requirements of the Code of Practice for the Exposure of Humans to Ionizing Radiation for Research Purposes (ARPANSA 2005) (RPS 8) and its updates, and with the National Statement on Ethical Conduct in Human Research (NHMRC 2007) and its updates, and the radiological procedure is conducted in accordance with any conditions of that approval including any dose constraints that may be specified (as required for implementation in clause 3.2.22), and subject to applicable national or local regulations.